Tips & Tricks¶

 Since Tor Browser is based on an older version of Firefox (usually the current ESR release), it does not always render HTML/CSS the same as other browsers (especially more recent versions of browsers).
 Therefore, we recommend testing all changes to the web application in the Tor Browser instead of whatever browser you normally use for web development.
 Unfortunately, it is not possible to access the local development servers by default, due to Tor Browser’s proxy configuration.

-- In the text box labeled “No Proxy for:”, enter
+- In the search bar, enter

 Upgrading or Adding Python Dependencies¶